hashicorp/vault-client-go/README.md

 [Vault][vault].

 > _**Warning**_: This library is currently marked as **EXPERIMENTAL**.
 Please
 > try it out and give us feedback!
-Please do not use in production. **
+Please do not use it in production. **

 > _**Warning**_: The [openapi.json][openapi-spec] file included in this
 > repository is **NOT** the official Vault `OpenAPI` specification.